tyr-lang/tutorials/beginner/Draupnir/Readme.md

 > Authors: Timm Felden

-> Reviewed for Tyr Version: 0.6.1
+> Reviewed for Tyr Version: 0.7.0

 This tutorial is about the Tyr package manager ```draupnir```.
+Draupnir makes creating and running tyr code easy.
+It silently manages all the compilation steps for you when calling the ```tyr``` command.
-It will teach you how to use its features and how to write package definitions.
+The tutorial will teach you how to use its features and how to write package definitions.

 ## Package definitions